harinishankar1912/AI-Emotional-Chatbot/README.md

 # AI-Emotional-Chatbot

-A Generative AI chatbot using DistilBERT and Streamlit that detects emotions
+AI-Emotional-Chatbot is a Generative AI chatbot built using DistilBERT and Streamlit that can detect emotions from text and respond empathetically.
+It uses Natural Language Processing (NLP) to understand emotions such as happiness, sadness, anger, and surprise, and generates suitable responses.
+The project demonstrates how emotion recognition and Generative AI can be combined to build chatbots for virtual assistants, mental health support, and customer care.
+Developed with Python, Streamlit, Hugging Face Transformers, DistilBERT, and PyTorch, it provides a lightweight and interactive user interface.
+To run the chatbot, clone this repository using `git clone https://github.com/harinishankar1912/AI-Emotional-Chatbot.git`, install the required dependencies using `pip install -r requirements.txt`, and start the app with `streamlit run app.py`.
+Author: **Harini Shankar** ( [GitHub Profile](https://github.com/harinishankar1912))